How to get started with a 123 Fructose VAt

 HI, I'M HILARY.

-A Day in the Life, aims to inspire you through DIY, travel and daily design.
-As a visual designer, I am inspired by travel, textiles and California.
-Woodwork and textiles have a special place in my home.
-In my studio, I love it when an idea evolves into a tangible form.
-I believe in craft in the most elevated sense of the word.
-I hope you will enjoy this space where art and craft meets California design.
-I hope to meet you in person at one of my maker's workshops!
+A Day in the Life, aims to inspire you through DIY, design and travel.
+Textiles and woodwork have a special place in my home.
+I hope to inspire you through these projects and adventures that you find here.
+Relax and enjoy this space where art and craft meets California design.
+I hope to meet you in person at one of my workshops for creative people like you!

 All layouts on this blog are created solely for, A Day in the Life.
 I enjoy sharing information and love when others enjoy my ideas enough to post the links on their own sites.
 I simply ask that you credit photos and link back to all original posts.